Netflix/falcor/model.md

 If you are certain that an Object or Array will remain a constant size, you can indicate to a Model that they should always be retrieved in their entirety by using an Atom.
 For more information, see [JSON Graph Atoms](#JSON-Graph-Atoms).

-## Understanding Paths
+## Paths

-A Path is a sequence of keys, which is evaluated from the root of a JSON object.
+A Path is a sequence of Keys, which is evaluated from the root of a JSON object.
 A path refers to a location within a JSON object.
-When executing JSON operations, Paths are passed to the Model to specify which values in the Model's associated JSON object should be transformed/retrieved.
+When executing JSON operations, Paths are passed to the Model to specify which values to transform/retrieve in the Model's associated JSON object.

 ~~~js
 var model = new falcor.Model({